Blog

 2. Column Chart

-A column chart is ideal for displaying trends over time in a way that's easy to digest.
-When tracking monthly revenue growth, for instance, a column chart gives a clear snapshot of how your numbers are evolving month by month, highlighting the peaks and valleys.
+Column charts are ideal for displaying trends over time in a way that's easy to digest.
+When you need to visualize data such as monthly revenue growth, for instance, column charts give a clear snapshot of how your numbers are evolving month by month, highlighting the peaks and valleys.
+Plus, with a well-structured column chart, it’s easy to identify patterns in performance, making it a favorite for showing financial or seasonal trends.

 3. Pie Chart